Get beardiful with MinoxidilAugust 21st, 2019

 - A beard transplant – the procedure is known as ‘Follicular Unit Extraction’ (FUE).
 The surgeon removes individual hairs in their follicles from a donor and grafts them wherever required on the scalp of a patient :

-- Hair grown from stem cells – scientists have created natural-looking hair that grows through the skin using human induced pluripotent stem cells (iPSCs), a major scientific achievement that could revolutionize the hair growth industry.
+- Stem cells – scientists have been using human induced pluripotent stem cells (iPSCs) to create natural looking hair.
+This finding could revolutionize the hair growth industry.

 - Hormone treatment – Testosterone encourages hair growth.
 The hormone dihydrotestosterone (DHT) can cause hair loss so you must take medical advice when considering hormone treatment Insert link: